Dushyantgoswami/docs/docs/develop/get-started/celestia-light-client.md

 ```

-From within the Docker directory run the following command:
+From within the dockerbuild directory run the following command:

 ```Dockerfile
 docker build -t celestia-light-client .
 ```

-Once the build is complete, issue the following command:
+Once the build is complete, issue the following command to see the Docker image:

 ```Dockerfile
 docker images